dheera/rospy2/README.md

 * `seq` is not supported in ROS2 headers. rospy2 adds this back as a property, but it will always return 0. `seq` is deprecated even in ROS1 though I believe (?), so AFAIK you shouldn't be using it.

-* Some message types changed slightly between ROS1 and ROS2.
-For example rosgraph_msgs/Log is now rcl_interfaces/Log and there is no longer a "topics" subfield. rospy2 aliases rosgraph_msgs/Log to rcl_interfaces/Log so it should still work as long as you aren't using `.topics`.
+* This library will alias ROS1's `rosgraph_msgs/Log` in ROS2's `rcl_interfaces/Log` so it should work seamlessly.
+However (a) ROS2 no longer a "topics" subfield, so you will get an error if you try to use it, and (b) The aggregation topic `/rosout_agg` does not exist by default in ROS2.

 * There is no "parameter server" in ROS2, so ROS1 nodes that expect global parameters aren't going to work.
-Future functionality may allow rospy2 to fetch parameters from other nodes, but not from a global namespace.
+Future functionality may allow rospy2 to fetch parameters from other nodes, but it will not possible to have parameters in a global namespace due to ROS2's design.

 * Since your callbacks will receive actual ROS2 messages, those messages that have numeric array fields (e.g. std_msgs/Int32MultiArray or sensor_msgs/Image)  will see those data fields as an array.array or numpy.ndarray instead of a Python list.
 This may trip up some code that expects a Python list.
 If your ROS1 code only accesses the data by index or constructs a numpy array as its first thing it does, it should theoretically not be an issue.
 If it *is* an issue, you can enable an experimental parameter that allows conversion to Python lists, ROS1 style:
 ```